alpari-tech/binary-protocol/README.md

 By default `BinaryString` uses `Int16` in big-endian encoding for size, if you need more data, just configure the `size` option accordingly.

-`Structure` type
+`SchemeType` type
 ---------------
-`Structure` class represents a complex structure that can be mapped to PHP's object instance.
+`SchemeType` class represents a complex structure that can be mapped to PHP's object instance.
 It has following options:
  - `class` **(required)** String with FQN name of the corresponding class that holds this structure
  - `scheme` (optional) Definition of each item type as key => definition.
 Key is used as property name for this object.